 Continuing to see a therapist after completing your treatment program is highly recommended.
 You may be encouraged to see a therapist each week in the beginning, and these sessions can slowly taper off as you make progress.
 However, it’s beneficial to have someone to talk to from time and time.
-As you face stressful situations, you can talk with your therapist about how to best handle them.
+As you face stressful situations, you can talk to your therapist about how to best handle them.
 Drugs and alcohol are not an option.

 Just as there are “okay” doctors and great doctors, there are “okay” therapists and great therapists.
 Take your time finding a therapist that can meet your needs and has worked with recovering addicts.
 You can look online, ask for recommendations from people in your support groups or get a referral from your treatment center.